Gulnoz/TermNoteApp/README.md

 A full stack JavaScript and Ruby on Rails web application was built for those who want to learn English words through different definition and associated images.

-##Features
+## Features
 Provides learning words through visualization.
-User able to save interested words his learning list.
+User able to save interested words in his learning list.

-##Built with
+## Built with
 #Backend
 Ruby [2.6.1] Rails [> 5.2.3] - MVC web framework used as an API PostgreSQL [>= 0.18, < 2.0] - Database bcrypt [> 3.1.7] - Gem for encryption and securing user passwords

-#FrontEnd
+# FrontEnd
 JavaScript, HTML, Pixabay API, Words Rapid API

 Styling: Custom CSS